-Our inaugural conference brings together pioneering technologists and social scientists from across the globe.
-Its aim is to facilitate dialogue on emerging technology projects in order to help businesses benefit from more socially-responsible AI.
+The Anthropology + Technology conference brings together pioneering technologists and social scientists from across the globe.
+Its aim is to facilitate dialogue on emerging technology projects in order to help businesses benefit from more socially-responsible tech.

 Today, these issues are still prevalent.
 As AI becomes more widely adopted, pioneering leaders are realising the importance of assessing the impact of technology on both their businesses and society as a whole.